 Our primary uses of capital are, and we expect will continue to be, compensation and related expenses, third-party research services and amounts due to vendors for research supplies.
-As of December 31, 2019, and 2018, our principal source of liquidity was cash and cash equivalents and marketable securities in the amount of \$2.8 million and \$19.7 million, respectively.
+As of December 31, 2020, and 2019, our principal source of liquidity was cash and cash equivalents in the amount of \$10.6 million and \$2.8 million, respectively.
 Given our projected operating requirements, our existing cash and cash equivalents and marketable securities, we will seek to complete an additional financing transaction or transactions in order to continue operations.
-For a discussion of the additional financing completed during the first quarter of the year ended December 31, 2020, see Note 16 to the consolidated financial statements.
+For a discussion of the additional financing completed during the first quarter of the year ended December 31, 2021, see Note 16 to the consolidated financial statements.

 Since our inception in 2001, we have incurred significant net losses and negative cash flows from operations.
-For the years ended December 31, 2019, and 2018, we reported a net loss of \$31.9 million and \$29.5 million, respectively.
-As of December 31, 2019, and 2018, we had an accumulated deficit of \$248.6 million and \$216.8 million, respectively.
+For the years ended December 31, 2020 and 2019, we reported a net loss of \$28.9 million and \$31.9 million, respectively.
+As of December 31, 2020, and December 31, 2019, we had an accumulated deficit of \$277.5 million and \$248.6 million, respectively.
 We anticipate that we will continue to generate losses for the foreseeable future, and we expect the losses to increase as we continue the development of, and seek regulatory approvals for, our product candidates.
-We are subject to all of the risks associated with the development of new biopharmaceutical products, and we may encounter unforeseen expenses, difficulties, complications, delays and other unknown factors that may adversely affect our business.
-Our recurring net losses and negative cash flows from operations have raised substantial doubt regarding our ability to continue as a going concern within one year after the issuance of our consolidated financial statements for the year ended December 31, 2019.
+We are subject to risks associated with the development of new biopharmaceutical products, and we may encounter unforeseen expenses, difficulties, complications, delays and other unknown factors, including as a result of the COVID-19 pandemic, that may adversely affect our business.